-This pretty and useful glasses case can be made in just a couple of hours
+This pretty and useful glasses case can be made in just a couple of hours.
+It is the perfect DIY sewing project!

 This project is also a really great way to use up your stash of fabric and fabric scraps and ends.
-All those pretty pieces of fabric that you have just laying around can not be given a good purpose.
+All those pretty pieces of fabric that you have just laying around can not be used for a good purpose.

 This post does contain affiliate links.
 You can view my disclosures here.